SeabertYuan/better-workday-calendar/README.md

 # Better Workday Calendar

-A simple project that fixes overlapping course terms in the calendar view.
+A simple extension that fixes overlapping course terms in the calendar view.

 ## Usage

-As of 07.15.24, this project is a set of scripts that should be run in your browser's inspect elements console.
-The script will add buttons that you can press to view specific terms in the calendar!

-1. Paste the contents of `index.js` into the console
-2. Profit.
+To be released still!
+For beta testing, clone the repository and use your browsers developer mode to "temporarily" install the extension.

 ## What's next?

-- [ ] Turn it into an extension!
+- [x] Turn it into an extension!
 - [ ] Bug fixes related to smaller viewports
+- [ ] Code optimization
+- [ ] Bug fixes related to reopening the calendar popup
 - [ ] Ability to export calendar